Infrastar Training School is:

-The Infrastar training schools aim to provide lectures and hands-on trainings to Master and PhD students, early-stage researchers, young professionals in order to be well aware of all aspects of asset management of civil infrastructures with respect to fatigue of materials, i.e. to put each individual work into perspective.
+The Infrastar training school aims to provide lectures and hands-on trainings to Master and PhD students, early-stage researchers, young professionals in order to be well aware of all aspects of asset management of civil infrastructures with respect to fatigue of materials, i.e. to put each individual work into perspective.
 The participants will get additional knowledge about their own field but also about what is performed beforehand and afterwards.

 The courses will provide multi-disciplinary and intersectoral basic concepts in three core fields: